 Often, it is either necessary or convenient to create a shape_aspect that is a composition of other existing shape_aspects.
-A CCCCcomposite_group_shape_aspect and a composite_unit_shape_aspect are two important subtypes of composite_shape_aspect.
+A composite_group_shape_aspect and a composite_unit_shape_aspect are two important subtypes of composite_shape_aspect.
 A composite_unit_shape_aspect is used to aggregate multiple shape_aspects that are to be treated as a unit.
 The composite_group_shape_aspect is used when it is desired to apply a property to each of the constituent elements individually.
+The PMIRP specifies two options for the name attribute of composite_group_shape_aspect: “multiple elements” or “pattern of features”.
+In the context of this document, “multiple elements” should always apply.
 When representing other specialized GD&T subtypes of shape_aspect, a complex with composite_shape_aspect can also be instantiated.
 Figures 5 and 6 below illustrate several of the possible scenarios involving composite_shape_aspect.

-Strings in Figure 5:

-DDDD2-#1646 Composite_unit_shape_aspect.name=’feature of size’ (should be on description)<<<<change 5/18/2012

-DDDD2-#1646 ‘dimension E1 and datum feature B’ should be on shape_aspect.id.
-5/18/2012

-CCCC#1628/#1594 Shape_aspect.name=’single_geometric_feature’(should be on description and should be ‘unified geometric item’);

 Figure 5, below details the representation of what would commonly be referred to as a ‘regular feature of size’ (two opposed parallel surfaces).
-Finally, this feature is a composite_unit_shape_aspect, composed of the shape aspects representing each of the opposed parallel surfaces.
-A length measure is applied to the feature that is independent of the location of the feature (a dimensional_size).
+The source feature is identified as “datum B” in Figure A.2 This feature is a composite_unit_shape_aspect, composed of the two shape aspects, each of which represents one of the opposed parallel surfaces.
+A length measure (a dimensional_size) is applied to the feature that is independent of the location of the feature.
 In this case, the same feature of size serves as a datum_feature for this particular package.
-As a result, a complex DDDDcomposite_unit_shape_aspect+dimensional_size_with_datum_feature+composite_shape_aspect+shape_aspect (#1646) has been instantiated.
-Also important to note in this example is the fact that each of the two opposed parallel surfaces is split by the presence of a terminal.
-Therefore, each of the two opposed parallel surfaces is represented as a DDDDshape_aspect with a shape_aspect.description =‘unified geometric item’.
+As a result, a complex composite_unit_shape_aspect+dimensional_size_with_datum_feature+composite_shape_aspect+shape_aspect+datum_feature+dimensional_size (#1646) has been instantiated.
+Also important to note in this example is the fact that each of the two opposed parallel surfaces is itself an aggregate of two co-planar faces that are disjoint because of the presence of a wrap-around surface mount terminal.
+Therefore, each of the two opposed parallel surfaces is represented as a shape_aspect with a shape_aspect.description =‘unified geometric item’.
 In this particular example (single-solid package), each ‘unified geometric item’ would be referenced by two item_identified_representation_usage instances, one per advanced_face.
 For clarity those additional instances are not illustrated in Figure 5.

-Strings in Figure 6:

-CCCC#1018,#1020,#1022 shape_aspect.name value swap with description

-CCCC#1100 datum missing value of letter ‘C’

-DDDD#1086 composite_unit_shape_aspect.name swap with description (should description be ‘unified’?
-NO)

 Figure 6 illustrates the instantiation of a composite_unit_shape_aspect.
 In this case, a composite_unit_shape_aspect that is also a datum_feature is composed of the bottom faces of each of the three terminals in the package.
 The datum_feature is also the basis for derivation of a tangent (#1090).
-The tangent is a subtype of derived_shape_aspect and is related to the advanced_face by a geometric_item_specific_usage.
+The tangent is a subtype of derived_shape_aspect and is related to the plane by a geometric_item_specific_usage.

-The DDDD complex instance composite_unit_shape_aspect+datum_feature+composite_shape_aspect+shape_aspect is appropriate in this scenario, as the three faces taken together are to be treated as a unit and form a datum feature.
+The complex instance composite_unit_shape_aspect+datum_feature+composite_shape_aspect+shape_aspect is appropriate in this scenario, as the three faces taken together are to be treated as a unit and form a datum feature.
 As this model is represented with an assembly-based structure, each of the three single-face shape aspects (#1018, #1020, #1022) is linked to a single face in the shape representation of the terminal template definition through a chain_based_geometric_item_specific_usage.
 With reference to the sample physical file provided (TO-236_AA_with_gdt.stp), each of these three shape aspects is actually calling out an individual placement of the same face (#670) – through the usage_concept_usage_relationship referenced by the chain_based_geometric_item_specific_usage.

-Strings in Figure 7 and comments on figure 7

-DDDD#1134 centre_of_symmetry.name swap with description?

-DDDD#1131 composite_shape_aspect.
-This should be a composite_unit_shape_aspect.
-Swap name and description.

 Centre_of_symmetry